Recap: South Park S 16 E 6 I Should Never Have Gone Ziplining

 - Big Damn Heroes: The boys are saved by Mr. Hankey at the end.

 - Continuity Nod: In the montage at the end, the narrator explains that Stan held a seminar about boredom and when it failed, jacked off in San Diego, a nod to the previous episode "Butterballs".

 - Despair Event Horizon: The boys are stranded at sea, Kenny dies of boredom and herpes and it's revealed Stan took them on the trip so he can get an iPod Nano.

 - Fake-Out Opening: The opening scene makes it seem like the boys would get into bloody ziplining accidents.
-As the episode continues, it becomes clear that there were no accidents — the ziplining was made significantly less fun thanks to an insufferable tour group.
+As the episode continues, it becomes clear that there were no accidents — the ziplining was just made significantly less fun thanks due to an insufferable tour group.

 - Heroic BSOD: "You sold us out for an iPod Nano?"

 - Hypocritical Humor: Cartman mocks Kenny for having herpes and saying it's a cold sore.
 At the end of the episode, after being treated for herpes, guess what Cartman says?

 - Long Title: At one point, the documentary is renamed "I Should Have Never Thought Horseback Riding Would Be Any Better Than Ziplining".